- Smartwool’s Merino Sport Ultralight Hoodie is a truly ultralight merino hoodie for hot weather.

 All I wanted was a comfortable shirt that would protect me from the sun, keep me cool in scorching heat, and survive a month of non-stop biking and camping with rare showers and no laundry.
 Is that too much to ask?

 How did it do?
 I can certainly appreciate the challenges of designing a magic garment that meets all these needs.
 The Smartwool sun hoody did great in some respects and made compromises in others.
-I think it’s a solid option overall – in fact I recently bought a second one for an upcoming trip – but it does have some drawbacks to be aware of.
+I think it’s a solid option overall — in fact I recently bought a second one in a darker color and have been wearing it for backpacking — but it does have some drawbacks to be aware of.

-In this detailed review I’ll explain what this merino sun hoody excels at and what it struggles with so you can decide if it’s right for your needs.
+In this detailed review I’ll explain what the Smartwool merino sun hoody excels at and what it struggles with so you can decide if it’s right for your needs.

 Women’s Version Only